-The Richmond Region is defined as the area covered by PlanRVA, which is comprised of the City of Richmond, the Town of Ashland, and the counties of Charles City, Chesterfield, Goochland, Hanover, Henrico, New Kent, and Powhatan.
+The Richmond Region is defined as the area covered by PlanRVA. which is comprised of the City of Richmond, the Town of Ashland, and the counties of Charles City, Chesterfield, Goochland, Hanover, Henrico, New Kent, and Powhatan.
 The Richmond Region covers 2,165 square miles, and is located approximately 100 miles south of Washington D.C. and midway between Atlanta and Boston.
+Exhibit 1 depicts the PlanRVA region within which the federally recognized urbanized area (UZA) was established.
+The UZA serves as the basis for delineating the TPO, or Metropolitan Planning Area (MPA), study area boundary for federal and state transportation funding.

-According to the 2045 Long Range Growth Forecast Analysis (see Technical Report B in the appendix), prepared for ConnectRVA 2045, the region had a population of 1.1 million people as of base year 2017.
+According to the 2045 Long Range Growth Forecast Analysis (see Technical Report B: 2045 Long-Range Growth Forecast Analysis), prepared for ConnectRVA 2045, the region had a population of 1.1 million people as of base year 2017.
 The Richmond Region is forecasted to grow by nearly 30 percent, reaching a total of 1.4 million residents by 2045.
 The largest gains in actual population are projected in the three largest localities, Chesterfield, Henrico and the City of Richmond.
-In percentage terms, New Kent,
+In percentage terms, New Kent, Goochland, Powhatan and Hanover counties are expected to see the highest population growth.
+This regional population will live in 552,000 households, an increase of nearly 125,000 households by 2045.